 In the New York metropolitan region—where 180 languages are spoken and racial and ethnic diversity continues to grow—the changing needs of patients and longstanding racial and ethnic health disparities present enormous challenges for health care providers.
 GNYHA has established programs to help members attract and retain a diverse pool of health care executives and trustees, and in turn better serve a diverse patient population.

 Federal, State, and local public health officials are all prioritizing efforts to increase the rates of exclusive breastfeeding.
 GNYHA

-GNYHA’s Community Health Forum brings together member hospitals to discuss policy issues and share best practices.
-Find resources on this topic.
+GNYHA’s Community & Public Health Forum brings together member hospitals to discuss policy issues and share best practices.

 GNYHA provides information and resources to assist in member hospitals efforts to combat obesity in the community, including